oasisprotocol/old-docs/src/overview.md

 **Performance**
-The Oasis Network separates computation from consensus and allows for ParaTimes to operate in parallel — avoiding issues like computational backlog that have plagued other networks.
+The Oasis Network separates computation from consensus and allows for ParaTimes to operate in parallel — avoiding throughput issues that have plagued other networks.

 ## FAQ